Eckohaus/Angular_Momentum_Reaction_Engine/Important/Readme.md

 Data Cartography : Which Implies the study and practice of making maps, within the field of data and analytics.
 This is the research project.
 Currently in assembly.

-###### Angular momentum : Reaction Engine
+##### Angular momentum : Reaction Engine
-Are a raw toolset created on the basis of multi and single variable calculus.
+A toolset created on the basis of multi and single variable calculus.

 They aim to DEFINE the pattern and flow of ENERGY_AS_A_UNIT.
 The security issue in question.
 Arises within mutations of cross script effects.
 So energetic assembly orchestrated over CPU , logic boards, and spatial planes within a field variance.
 So the interactions within an electromagnetic field.
 And the definable impacts at a particular nuclear ratio.